 Print and fill out this form then mail the completed form and the SmarTrip card you need replaced to the address shown.
 Once the form is received, a new card will be mailed to you within 10 business days.

 If you want to replace your card in person

 Last but not least, if you need to replace your card in person, you can do so by making a trip to the Metro Sales Office, located in the Metro Center Metro Station (enter at 12th St & F St NW).
 The office is currently open every Tuesday through Thursday from 8:00 a.m. – 12:00 p.m.

 Help Spread the Word

-Arlington Transportation Partners (ATP) has created a couple of resources you can use to inform your employees, residents, or office tenants of this upcoming change.
-Share our short video to help resolve any questions and ensure everyone can continue to access and enjoy the Metro system.
+Arlington Transportation Partners (ATP) has resources you can use to inform your employees, residents, or office tenants of this upcoming change.
+Share this short video to help resolve any questions and ensure everyone can continue to access and enjoy the Metro system.

 Photo Credit: Sam Kittner/Kittner.com for Arlington Transportation Partners

 Editor's Note: This blog was first published in April 2021 and has been republished with new information written by Marie Cox.